 Then came the call from his bookkeeper.
 “Aren’t the sales figures great?” said John, getting his bit in first.
 ‘Yes”, said the bookkeeper, “impressive sales indeed.
-That’s the good news.
+That’s good news.
 The bad news is that the business has actually lost money over the last quarter.”

 This was how John learned that trading for sales and trading for profit can be two different things.
 Chasing sales revenue is fine, provided your prices give you a sustainable profit.
 John hadn’t checked his costs for some time – so the unwelcome news from the bookkeeper came as a shock.

 Sue’s PR and media consultancy start-up was struggling to gain some traction in the market.
-She was promoting a charge-out rate 20% below the industry average, explaining her overheads were lower than larger companies.
+She was promoting a charge-out rate of 20% below the industry average, explaining her overheads were lower than larger companies.
 But clients were just not interested.

 The turning point came after advice from her mentor.
 “You’re selling yourself short, Sue,” said the mentor.
 “With your qualifications and experience in large media companies, you should be charging at least as much as other businesses do – if not more.
 I understand your marketing strategy, but I don’t think clients see it that way.
 They are more likely to interpret lower costs as lower value and lower quality.
 In your industry, confidence goes a long way, so you shouldn’t be afraid of marketing yourself at a price that reflects your expertise and experience.”

-The service side of Alan’s computer store was doing reasonably well, but the computers, laptops and tablets he offered were mostly gathering dust.
-He tried to price as closely as possible as the big shed competitors, but that meant there was hardly any margin in each sale.
+The service side of Alan’s computer store was doing reasonably well, but the computers, laptops, and tablets he offered were mostly gathering dust.
+He tried to price as closely as possible as the big shed competitors, but that meant there was hardly any margin on each sale.

 After a brainstorming session with his advisers, Alan realized it was pointless trying to compete head on with larger competitors who had far more buying power.
 Alan knew that many of his customers were small business owners so he decided to reposition his business as a one-stop niche store for small businesses and start-ups.